ikuznalex/teamlead-notes/communicating-text-message.md

 ## Who?
 Is you gonna write.
 Keep in mind that you should adapt your message for an audience you are trying to write.
-If you write to business person - remove all the language and details he will not aware of.
+ - If you write to a child, use a fairytale.
-If you write to technical guy, use technical terms freely.
+ - If you write to business person - remove all the language and details he will not aware of.
-If you write to a child, use a fairytale.
+ - If you write to technical guy, use technical terms freely.

 > Remember that ability to explain complex ideas in simple words is one of the most valuable soft skills.